 Former Congressional Candidate Seeks Third Match Against Miller-Meeks

-- Democrat Christina Bohannan announced on Tuesday her third campaign to unseat Republican Mariannette Miller-Meeks in Iowa's 1st Congressional District.
+- Christina Bohannan announced her 2025 campaign to unseat Republican Mariannette Miller-Meeks in Iowa's 1st Congressional District, continuing a close rivalry.

 Iowa City Democrat Christina Bohannan announces third challenge of Miller-Meeks - The Daily Iowan